SKsaqlain/INTAL/README.md

 The given project was carried out as a part of 'Design and Analysis of Algorithms' Course at PES University.

 ## Description
- "INTAL", short for integer of arbitrary length, a library of nonnegative integers of arbitrary length and its related functions to support arithmetic operations.
+"INTAL", short for an integer of arbitrary length, a library of nonnegative integers of arbitrary length and its related functions to support arithmetic operations.

 ## Usage.
 To clone this repository